 What is it?

-VO2 max is the maximum amount of oxygen your body can utilise during exercise.
-In cycling this is important as the more oxygen your muscles can absorb, the better they will perform.
-This training session therefore aims to improve your VO2 max.
+VO₂ max is the maximum amount of oxygen your body can use during exercise.
+The higher it is, the better your muscles perform.
+This session targets improvements in your VO₂ max.

 Which training zones?